lammps/lammps/doc/src/Intro_portability.rst

 Operating systems
 ^^^^^^^^^^^^^^^^^

 The primary development platform for LAMMPS is Linux.
-Thus the chances for LAMMPS to compile without problems on Linux machines are the best.
+Thus, the chances for LAMMPS to compile without problems on Linux machines are the best.
-Also compilation and correct execution on macOS and Windows (using Microsoft Visual C++) is checked automatically for largest part of the source code.
-Some (optional) features are not compatible with all operating systems either through limitations of the source code or source code compatibility or the build system requirements of required libraries.
+Also, compilation and correct execution on macOS and Windows (using Microsoft Visual C++) is checked automatically for largest part of the source code.
+Some (optional) features are not compatible with all operating systems, either through limitations of the corresponding LAMMPS source code or through source code or build system incompatibilities of required libraries.

-Executables for Windows may be created using either Cygwin or Visual Studio or a Linux to Windows MinGW cross-compiler.
+Executables for Windows may be created natively using either Cygwin or Visual Studio or with a Linux to Windows MinGW cross-compiler.

 Additionally, FreeBSD and Solaris have been tested successfully.